-The Trust Fund Committee concurs with this recommendation and has agreed to implement as soon as practicable.
-The Committee has commenced discussions with its investment custodian to determine if this service can be provided by the custodian.
+The Trust Fund Committee concurs with this recommendation and has agreed to implement corrective action as soon as practicable.
+The Committee has commenced discussions with its investment custodian, its contract accounting service, and its investment advisor to determine if the parties, either individually or collectively, can provide the information for full disclosure financial statements as of the 2011 audit.
+The contract accounting service began tracking investment cost basis in the subsidiary ledger effective October 1, 2010.